The production process for recycled products is often more challenging and laborious than for products made from virgin raw materials.

 Our production process includes material separation and sorting, cleaning, and quality control.
 Material constraints often determine the structure of our collections, and many products are available for a limited time only.

-Long term partnerships in Finland and Estonia
+Long-term subcontractor relationships in Finland and Estonia

 Flags and banners

-Other surplus materials
+Other surplus fabrics

 Our warehouse is full of salvaged materials such as cotton fabrics, technical fabrics, faux fur, and car airbag fabric.
 These materials are used as needed in our various collections.

 The share of new materials is around 5%.
 To guarantee quality, we use new zippers and other metal parts, for example.

 Clothing collection made from recycled yarn